Number Ten by Robin Hawdon

-Fast moving political thriller based on Hawdon’s novel also titled ‘Number Ten’.
-British ‘WEST WING’ meets the ‘BOURNE’ films.
+Number Ten is a fast moving political thriller based on the novel of the same title, short-listed for the International Thriller Prize.
 Moderate budget, high action, romance, and insights into Number Ten’s politics.
-Yet to find the right producer.

-The famous address of the title (10 Downing Street) has a new, young, dynamic incumbent, James Torrence – elected on his promise to get to radical grips with terrorism and big-time crime.
+The famous address of the title, Number Ten Downing Street, has a new dynamic incumbent, James Torrence – elected on his promise to get to radical grips with terrorism and big-time crime.
 He is sincere and determined, as are most fledgling Prime Ministers until exhaustion and cynicism set in.
 Consequently he has serious opponents.

 Terrorist bombs have wrecked a commuter train, and the P.M. himself is almost killed by a suicide bomber in St James’s Park.
 There appears to be a mole within Number Ten, providing inside information on his movements.

 He is apprehended and interrogated by MI5 in the middle of the night, and then sent to Scotland Yard for further questioning.
-On the way however his car is held up in a deserted side street, and rammed by a large truck in an attempt to eliminate him before he can implicate the real traitor.
+On the way however his car is held up in a deserted side street, and rammed by a truck in an attempt to eliminate him before he can implicate the real traitor.
 His escorts are rendered unconscious, but he himself is dragged from the wreckage and forced to escape before the police recapture him.